dlorent/teleport/docs/5.0/preview/database-access.md

 !!! note
-    This section explains how to configure an on-premise instance of PostgreSQL to work with Teleport Database access.
+    This section explains how to configure an on-premise instance of PostgreSQL to work with Teleport Database Access.
 For information about configuring AWS RDS/Aurora see the [section below](#aws-rdsaurora-postgresql).

 #### Create Certificate/Key Pair